UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla
 blog-date: April 28th 2017
-author-bio: Ulla is a kickass web developer
+author-bio: Always curious and on the move, that's how Ulla describes herself.
+She is a passionate traveler turned digital nomad and also the founder of Learn With Locals.
+author-about: Follow her on instagram @ulla_nuna.

 ---